RandomDelta6/USB-Mouse/README.md

 # Introduction
-This a basic USB mouse PCB based on the PAW3526D8-FJY2 Sensor in 8P SDIP 10x12.5 mm Package.
-It features 800dpi resolution.
-The pcb designed to be extremely cost efficient and resilient to dust interference.
+This is a basic USB mouse PCB based on the PAW3526D8-FJY2 Sensor in 8P SDIP 10x12.5 mm Package.
+It features 800 dpi resolution.
+The PCB is designed to be extremely cost efficient and resilient to dust interference.
 It features less than 80mA Active power draw and less than 10mA Idle draw.
 It uses an optical rotary encoder for accurate scroll count with <0.3% error rate.
 It uses USB 2.0 interface and complies with USB power Suspend Feature.
 The high tracking frequency allows it to measure even fast swipes accurately with less than 2% creepage even under suboptimal tracking conditions.

 Sensor Pixel Dump of pictures on different surfaces:
 <img src= "https://user-images.githubusercontent.com/53912269/219613855-5d80446a-549e-4c30-ab69-f5b3a472951d.png"  width="300">